-66 I love my job, but it is intense...There can be challenging and unsafe behaviors, little time to eat, etc. It's a very physically/mentally challenging job.
+CE I love my job, but it is intense...There can be challenging and unsafe behaviors, little time to eat, etc. It's a very physically/mentally challenging job.
 I'm also a single mom to a kiddo with special needs, so that makes it hard as well balancing everything.
-33 ff More work and research state-wide/nation-wide for service provider/ paraprofessional support retention.
-Job turnover is high for support jobs, makes it tough for teamwork and increasing job skills/training.
 J

 It can be so very rewarding at times.
 The work and stress is constant.
 The levels of autism are growing, and we need more well educated professionals to help us.
 After 30 plus years of teaching I feel I'm pretty qualified but getting tired.
-33